-After the complete model, including all possible variables from the predictor matrix, was constructed, the optimal model was selected according to the stepwise forward selection performed using the ordistep() function from the vegan package.

-The permutation method was used to assess the statistical significance of both the final model as a whole and the individual constrained axes and the predictor variables remaining in the final model.
+The CCA was performed as follow.
+Firstly, collinear predictors with variance inflation factor > 5 were removed from the model.
+Secondly, the complete model, including all possible variables from the predictor matrix, was fitted.
+Therdly, the permutation method was used to assess the statistical significance of both the final model as a whole, the individual constrained axes and the predictor variables.
 The estimates were considered statistically significant at a critical level of significance p = 0.05.
+And finaly, the results of CCA were visualized by the mean of biplot combining the ordination of species phenological events and predictors (but only those predictors, significant for the model, were presented in the illustration)..

+.

 Relationship of the abundance of the species and its phenological indicators.

-The assessment of the correlation between population time series and environmental parameters require some precautions: high correlations may appear even in the absence of significant association between two time series (Royama, 1981).
-In this regard, the dichotomous nominal scale correlation method (Royama, 1981; 1992) was used to identify the correlation between the abundance of species and their phenological characteristics (the date of beginning-of-season was considered as a phenological marker in the analysis)
+For illustration of association between species abundance and their phenological characteristics (the date of beginning-of-season was considered as a phenological marker in the analysis) we constructed scatter diagrams where start-of-season of each studied species in particular year was plotted against respective abundance observed in the same year (log(N+1) ).
+However, we did not use any usual correlation coefficients to assess the relationship between these two values.
+It is well-known that the assessment of the correlation between population time series and external (density independent) parameters require some precautions: high correlations may appear even in the absence of any association between two time series (Royama, 1981, 1992).
+In this regard, more complicated approach is needed (Royama, 1992) and we used dichotomous nominal scale correlations between second differences (Royama, 1981, 1992) to identify the correlation between two time series.

-Since the analysis require the stationarity of time series, we applied the de-trending procedure.
-The first stage of the analysis was to remove from the time series (a series of logarithms of the abundance {X} = {log (N+1)} and a series of dates of beginning-of-season {u}) their linear trends.
-T. For this purpose we used not the raw data but the residuals from the linear models describing the relations of the values with time (see section about linear models).
+The first stage of the analysis was to remove from abundance time series ({X} = {log (N+1)} and from a series of dates of beginning-of-season ({u}) their linear trends.
+It is necessary since he analysis require the stationarity of both time series.
+For this purpose we used not the raw data but the residuals from the linear models describing the relations of the values with time (see section about linear models).

 The second stage is the analysis of the sign of the second derivative at each time point of the two time series.
-Both time series were divided into sliding local segments consisting of the three observation points Xt−1, Xt, Xt+1 for a time series of abundances and ut−1, ut, ut+1 for the dates of the beginning of the season.
+Both time series ({X} and {u}) were divided into sliding local segments consisting of the three observation points Xt−1, Xt, Xt+1 for a time series of abundances and ut−1, ut, ut+1 for the dates of the beginning of the season.
 If both segments at the points Xt and ut were concave or both were convex (the sign of the second derivative is positive or negative, respectively), then this was considered to be a local coincidence of trends in two time series.
 If the signs of the second derivatives were different, then it was considered a mismatch.
-Next, the number of matches (p) and the number of mismatches (q) were calculated when the segments were shifted along the time series.
+Next, the number of matches (p) and the number of mismatches (q) were calculated when the segments were shifted along the time axis.
 After that, the correlation coefficient was calculated by the following formula:

 δ=(p−q)/(p+q)

-The third stage is the evaluation of the statistical significance of the obtained value.
-To estimate the statistical significance of the obtained correlation coefficients, a permutation approach was used (Quinn and Keough, 2002).
-Random permutations of values in the row {X} and in the row {u} were made.
-After each act of permutation, the correlation coefficient was calculated.
-A total of 9999 permutations were performed.
-The significance level was calculated as the ratio of the number of correlation coefficients obtained with random permutations greater than or equal to the coefficient obtained when comparing the actually observed data to the total number of permutations plus 1.
-Further, since there were multiple testing of hypotheses (the analysis was applied for seven species), the p-value obtained was adjusted in accordance with the False Discovery Rate control procedure (Benjamini, Hochberg, 1995).
+We did not evaluate statistical significance of the Royama’s correlation coefficients but used these values only as indicators of the tendencies in correlations between time series.

 Results